aaronfeingold/tchoupitoulas-data-challenge/README.md

 ### Component Configuration
 Components are automatically added to `src/components/ui/` with proper TypeScript types and Tailwind styling.
 The configuration is managed in `components.json`.

-## OAuth Provider Setup Guide
+## Authentication Provider Setup Guide

-To enable authentication, you need to configure OAuth applications with each provider:
+To enable authentication, you need to configure applications with each provider:

 ### Google OAuth Setup